 Oats are fantastic because they actually help you feel full longer than processed foods.
 Enjoying this meal for breakfast is one way to make sure you are getting a lot of great nutrients while not overeating.
 They cause your metabolism to increase because, much like eggs, they take more energy for your body to break down.

-Add cinnamon to your oats and top it off with some berries if you want a superfood meal that is sure to assist with the improvement of your metabolism.
+For instance, add cinnamon to your oats and top it off with some berries if you want a superfood meal that is sure to assist with the improvement of your metabolism.